 After spending a bit of time searching around in the long grass and forestry debris for bits of L9153 I had to start thinking about how I was going to get back to the carpark before the 8pm curfew.
 I was now pretty low down on the wrong side of Corserine and the only viable route was back over the mountain, but I did not want to be reported as missing as that would incur an instant ban on Hillwalking from the wife so I had plenty of incentive to haul myself back to the top.

 I made a rising traverse around the south slopes of Corserine aiming for The Scar of the Folk.
 As a clag had descended on the top I aimed off to the right a bit so I would know to turn left when I hit the North Gairy Ridge to pick up the path down that I was familiar with.
 There's another ridge that runs south to Millfire and Milldown that I almost mistook for the North Gairy as it looked very similar, but the fact it was too far south and a glimpse of Loch Dungeon in the distance was enough to prevent me heading off in the wrong direction.

 Boeing 747 flying over Corserine.

-I really didn't want to be reported missing as that would incur an instant Hillwalking ban from my Wife, so I had to really put a spurt on to make it back to the carpark for 8pm.
-By the time I arrived back at the edge of the forest I had 20 minutes left to cover the last 2 mile or so back to the carpark.
+By the time I arrived back at stile at the edge of the forest I had 20 minutes left to cover the last 2 mile or so back to the carpark.
 It was at this point that I wished I had fetched my bike, because on my last visit here it took me 6 minutes from re-entering the forest back to the car.
-On this day without the bike and now having set myself the challenge of beating the Carpark Curfew; I ran.
-Just like when they diffuse a bomb in the movies I made it back to the car with just seconds to spare.
+On this day without the bike and now having set myself the challenge of beating the Carpark Curfew; I ran!

 ¹--Information kindly provided by Brian Hilditch(Forrest Estate)